 One way to do this could be to choose a niche you know a lot about and sell the software to customers in this area.

 How to Get Started as a Software Reseller

 It’s relatively easy to get involved with software reselling as programs are widespread.
 Here are some points to consider.

 First, you need to choose which method of reselling is best for you and your business.
 Affiliate marketing will typically involve the smallest commission, but you’ll be the least involved in the selling process.

 Meanwhile, relabelling typically has higher profit potential but you’ll have to balance this by taking care of the entire sales process and offering after-sales support.

 Choose a Product

 - Is the software any good?
 No matter how experienced a seller you are, if the software isn’t strong you’ll struggle to make sales.
-Be sure to choose a product that offers genuine value to your clients.
+Be sure to choose a product that offers genuine value or solutions to your clients’ needs.